An orientation for exploring the Temple in your own way, at your own pace

 You can access the Temple Map directly from the top and bottom of every page.
 If you are ever unsure where to go next, the map is the place to return.

-The Temple is made up of a series of Halls arranged along a central spiral.
-Each Hall centers around one primary Canon, which is the main focus of that space.
-While all Canons are present throughout the Temple in different ways, each Hall emphasizes one Canon more deeply than the others.
+Each Hall centers around one primary Canon, which serves as the main focus of that space.
+While all Canons are present throughout the Temple in different ways, each Hall explores one Canon more deeply than the others.

 Entering a Hall is a threshold experience.
 When you enter, you are stepping into a space shaped around a particular aspect of what we call Co-Creative Evolutionary Metaphysics.